Last Updated on

-The Peace Palace can be at least admired from a distance for free although getting a tour of the Peace Palace isn’t easy to get.
+The Peace Palace can be at least admired from a distance although getting a tour of the Peace Palace isn’t easy to get.
 The tours sell out quickly and they’re only posted about 2-3 weeks in advance, so check shortly before your visit to the Hague to see if it’s possible to get a tour.
 At minimum, you can take a selfie outside.
-Bring your passport just in case and keep in mind there’s a free visitor’s center in case you’re not allowed to enter.
+Bring your passport just in case and keep in mind there’s a visitor’s center in case you’re not allowed to enter.
 Click for my complete guide on how to tour the Peace Palace.

 Buy food and have lunch at the Haagse Markt

 I absolutely LOVE the Haagse Market and it’s where I get my groceries weekly.
 The amazing thing about this place that you’re instantly transported as soon as you enter from the Netherlands.
 Where?
 I’m not exactly sure, but between the prices being shouted (4 avocados for one euro!?), the empanadas from the Dominican Republic, the random household wares, and the fresh stroopwafel, you’re bound to find something in this almost daily market (not open on Sundays).

 Be sure bring cash, so you don’t need to wait in line at the ATM at the entrance with everyone else who forgot, and a large bag.
 I usually pick up a week’s worth of groceries here and it’s always a joy to browse the market as I’ve never really experienced anything like it in the Netherlands.